Find Affordable College Courses

 Read full report on Allied Health Professions at University of Cincinnati - Blue Ash College

 You’ll be in good company if you decide to attend Kent State University at Salem.
 It ranked #3 on our 2023 Best Value Allied Health Professions Bachelor’s Degree Schools in Ohio list.
-Located in the rural area of Salem, Kent State University at Salem is a public college with a small student population.
+Located in the rural area of Salem, Kent State University at Salem is a public school with a small student population.

 In-state tuition fees for undergraduate students at Kent State University at Salem are $6,651 per year.
 The average amount in student loans that allied health majors at Kent State University at Salem take out while working on their Bachelor's Degree is $30,506.